MOS Technology 6581: History

-Technical details
+Design

 The SID is a mixed-signal integrated circuit, featuring both digital and analog circuitry.
 All control ports are digital, while the output ports are analog.
-The SID features three-voice synthesis, where each voice may use one of at least five different waveforms: pulse wave (with variable duty cycle), triangle wave, sawtooth wave, pseudorandom noise (called white noise in documentation), and certain complex/combined waveforms when multiple waveforms are selected simultaneously.
-The oscillators of each voice are built off of a 24-bit phase accumulator.
+The SID features three voices, with four types of waveforms able to be selected per voice: pulse wave (with variable duty cycle), triangle wave, sawtooth wave, and pseudorandom noise (called white noise in documentation).
+Multiple waveform types may be selected simultaneously, which produces certain complex/combined waveforms.
+The oscillators of each voice are built on a 24-bit phase accumulator.
 A voice playing a triangle waveform may be ring-modulated with one of the other voices, where the triangle waveform's bits are inverted when the MSB of the modulating voice's accumulator is set, producing a discontinuity and inversion of direction with the triangle's ramp.
 Voices may also be hard-synced to each other, where the synced voice's oscillator is reset whenever the MSB of the syncing voice's accumulator is increased.
 If both ring modulation and hard-sync are set to affect the same voice, the two effects are combined.
 The voice that ring modulates and/or syncs a given affected voice is determined by the following pattern: voice 1 affects voice 2, voice 2 affects voice 3, and voice 3 affects voice 1.

 Each voice may be routed into a common, digitally controlled analog 12 dB/octave multimode filter, which is constructed with aid of external capacitors to the chip.
 The filter has lowpass, bandpass and highpass outputs, which can be individually selected for final output amplification via the master volume register.
-Filter modes can also be combined together.
+Filter modes can also be combined.
 For example, using a combined state of lowpass and highpass results in a notch (or inverted bandpass) output.

 The programmer may vary the filter's cutoff frequency and resonance.
 An external audio-in port enables external audio to be passed through the filter.

 The ring modulation, filter, and programming techniques such as arpeggio (rapid cycling between frequencies to make chord-like sounds) together produce the characteristic feel and sound of SID music.